microsoft/aksworkshop/_entries/01-01 application.md

 ---

-You will be deploying a customer facing order placement and fulfilment application that is containerised and is architected for a microservice implementation.
+You will be deploying a customer-facing order placement and fulfilment application that is containerised and is architected for a microservice implementation.

 ![](media/302a7509f056cd57093c7a3de32dbb04.png)